VishnAndr/zuiddlb/README.md

 This project has been developed to facilitate this requirements.

-Please, see ... for more technical bacground and use cases.
+Please, see ... for more technical background and use cases.

 ### How to install and use
 1. Import the project with [abapGit](http://abapgit.org).